 Your process should be consistent because you’re measuring progress across multiple sales teams and tracking everyone’s performance.

-Once you’ve got your sales team structure in place, you need to take two steps to create a sales process foundation you can build on:
+Once you’ve got your sales team structure in place, take two steps to lay a foundation you can build on.

 A customer relationship management (CRM) platform is the best way to keep your teams organized and coordinated.
 It will help you track activities as you move prospects through the sales funnel.